LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-02-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part1.md

 1. On the left navigate to the User Management tab and select Users and create the following users.

 2. Copy and paste the password you wrote down and email.
-In this case you could use a password manager like I am or just some password book.
+In this case you could use a password manager like I have or just some password book.
 NOTE: Might want to make a new folder for your Auth0 users in your password manager if you create them so they don't get mixed up with your real password accounts info.

 3. Choose the connection that you created earlier in the Database connections.